lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 ## Start a Job in a VM

-Especially when developing a Singularity definition file it might be useful to get a shell directly on a VM.
+Especially when developing a Singularity definition file, it might be useful to get a shell directly on a VM.
 To do so on the power9-architecture, simply run:

 ```console